jack of all trades

 - My elder brother is an engineer by profession, but he can drive a heavy truck, fix all types of engines, and also own several shops.
 You can call him a jack of all trades.

 - Sarah is a jill of all trades and has been able to adapt to a variety of job roles throughout her career despite not having any formal education in any particular field.

 The phrase dates back to the 14th century.
-At this time the name Jack was typically used to describe the ordinary man.
+At this time, the name Jack was typically used to describe an ordinary man.
 An example of this can be found in John Gower’s Middle English poem Confessio Amantis (1390).

 “They seie, ‘A good felawe is Jacke’.”

-These people were working class and often had to supplement their meagre income by doing other jobs.
+These people were working-class and often had to supplement their meagre income by doing other jobs.
 For example, a builder would supplement his income by painting or farming.
-Thus, they were not particularly good at these extra jobs that they took on.
+Thus, they were not particularly good at the extra jobs that they took on.

 One of the first places where the phrase was recorded was in Robert Greene’s 1592 booklet Greene’s Groats-Worth of Wit, where he refers to William Shakespeare as a “jack of all trades”.